-- 7.3 In exceptional circumstances, a shooter may, in the event of his/her gun malfunctioning, borrow another shooter's gun, with the latter's agreement, in order to complete the round. - Complete or partial replacement of a weapon, mobile choke or barrel is allowed during the same round, between stands, or between single and double targets, though this must not cause any delay. - 7.4 Once shooters are on the shooting stand, they are not allowed to make any of the changes provided for above. - 7.5 The maximum time allowed to shooters between single or double targets is 15 seconds.
+- 7.3 In exceptional circumstances, a shooter may, in the event of his/her gun malfunctioning, borrow another shooter's gun, with the latter's agreement, in order to complete the round. - Complete or partial replacement of a firearm, mobile choke or barrel is allowed during the same round, between stands, or between single and double targets, though this must not cause any delay. - 7.4 Once shooters are on the shooting stand, they are not allowed to make any of the changes provided for above. - 7.5 The maximum time allowed to shooters between single or double targets is 15 seconds.
 If a shooter exceeds this time the referee will issue a warning to the shooter and then ap-

-- ply Article 12.2. - 7.6 The referee will call "No Bird" for the first weapon malfunction.
+- ply Article 12.2. - 7.6 The referee will call "No Bird" for the first firearm malfunction.
 Following malfunctions for the same round are scored zero.
 If the gun is repaired before the sequence on that stand is finished by his/her squad, the shooter may shoot last with the referee's permission.
 If the fault cannot be repaired, the shooter is entitled to continue with his/her squad with the referee's agreement and provided that he/ she immediately obtains another gun (cf. Article 7.3).
 Otherwise, the shooter must leave his/her position and squad and can shoot the remaining targets only once there is a free place in another squad and the jury authorises him/her to do so. - 7.7 Should both barrels fire simultaneously (double discharge) due to a gun malfunction for a single target or the first target of a double, the target is called "No Bird" and no result is recorded (Article 6.5). - 7.8 The cartridge shot load must not exceed 28 grams of lead with a maximum tolerance of +2%.
-Shot must be spherical, of a regular diameter of 2.0 to 2.5 mm with a tolerance of more or less 0.1mm. - The use of dispersers, or any other unusual loading device is strictly forbidden, as is the use of reloaded cartridges. - Mixing different shot of differing dimensions and/or qualities is strictly forbidden, as is the use of black powder and tracer cartridges. - 7.9 If both targets are broken by one shot in a double, they are scored "one" and "one". - 7.10 The referee may ask the shooter to supply two cartridges for checking before the shooter starts at a shooting stand, taking one cartridge from the right pocket of the shooter's vest and the other from the left pocket.
+Shot must be spherical, of a regular diameter of 2.0 to 2.5 mm with a tolerance of more or less 0.1 mm. - The use of dispersers, or any other unusual loading device is strictly forbidden, as is the use of reloaded cartridges. - Mixing different shot of differing dimensions and/or qualities is strictly forbidden, as is the use of black powder and tracer cartridges. - 7.9 If both targets are broken by one shot in a double, they are scored "one" and "one". - 7.10 The referee may ask the shooter to supply two cartridges for checking before the shooter starts at a shooting stand, taking one cartridge from the right pocket of the shooter's vest and the other from the left pocket. - 7.11 While viewing targets, the shooter in the shooting ring will be allowed a reasonable amount of time to change choke tubes.